So7eN7/Password-Manager/README.md

 A simple password manager(with a password generator). wanted to get the hang of the tkinter module and decided to make this.
 It also has a password generator inside it.

-# Note:
+# Update:

-The credentials are saved into a .txt that will be generated after filling the fields once.
+The credentials are saved into a .json file.
+Also added a search button that will find stored passwords based on the website name